sasank-pankam/PeerConnect/docs/core/connectserver.md

 # Deprecated: Server Connection and User List Management Module

 **Note:**
-This module is deprecated and may be removed in future releases.
+Module is deprecated and may be removed in future releases.
 It handles initial connection setup with the server and the retrieval of a list of remote users.
 Newer implementations should be used for server connectivity and user discovery.

 ---

 ## Overview

-This module implements the following functionalities:
+Implements the following functionalities:

 - **Establishing Connection:**
   Connects to a designated server using TCP and verifies connection status using predefined headers.